Can International Students Get PR in Austria in 2026?

 Are you an international student wanting to settle in Austria?
-Are you asking yourself- can international students get PR in Austria?
+Are you asking yourself- Can international students get PR in Austria?
 You have come to the right page!
 This blog covers everything you need to know about the Austria Permanent Residency.
 You will learn if Austria has a PR system or not, and the steps to switch from a student visa to a proper residency in the country.
-You will learn about the Austrian permanent residency requirements, and the duration it will take you to stay in the country permanently.
+You will learn about the Austrian permanent residency requirements and the duration it will take you to stay in the country permanently.

 International students can become permanent residents in Austria.
-However, you will not get a PR directly, After completing your studies you will have to get a Residence Permit to search for employment or start a business.
-Thereafter, you need to apply for a Red White Card and Switch to a Red White Card Plus.
-Lastly, you can apply for an EU- Residence Permit.
+However, you will not get a PR directly.
+After completing your studies, you will have to get a Residence Permit to search for employment or start a business.
+Thereafter, you need to apply for a Red White Card and switch to a Red White Card Plus.
+Lastly, you can apply for an EU Residence Permit.
 You will only get this permit after you have stayed in the country for 5 years.

 Is There a PR in Austria for International Students?

-Can international students get PR in Austria?
 Yes.
 Austria grants an EU residence permit to those who have stayed for 5 years.
-Aside from the EU residence permit (that is offered by almost every country in the European Union), there is no separate permanent residency permit.
+Aside from the EU residence permit (which is offered by almost every country in the European Union), there is no separate permanent residency permit.
+Therefore, when we talk about Austria PR, we refer to the EU residence permit.

 How Can International Students Get PR in Austria from India?